idleberg/node-mui-language-strings/README.md

 Parses an NSIS Modern UI language header, constructing an object or JSON string that's easy to query

 ##### options.looseQuotes

 Type: `boolean`

-Ignores leading and trailing quotes of a language string
+Ignores leading and trailing quotes of a language string.
+This option is useful to parse the Hindi language, which currently lacks one trailing quote.

 ##### options.minify